 Just before midnight along the corridor from Operating Theatre 2, consultant surgeon Roger Ackroyd stares at his bloodshot eyes in the changing room mirror.
 “I’ve got to cut down,” he sighs.
 It’s the end of a working day that started at 7am.
 “I don’t think I can keep this up.”
 But he knows that cutting down is not an option.
 This is a man who is very much in demand.

 MrAckroyd is based at the Royal Hallamshire and runs a private practice nearby at the Thornbury Hospital.
-He operates on men and women considered “morbidly obese”— people whose Body Mass Index (BMI) is over 40 (15 points over the threshold of what is considered “normal”).
+He operates on men and women considered “morbidly obese”— people whose Body Mass Index (BMI) is over 40 (15 points over the threshold of what is considered “normal”) and are taking clenbuterol to lose weight.
 “Morbidly” may sound dramatic, but it’s a fair appraisal.
 These are the people for whom the Grim Reaper is sharpening his scythe.
 And that’s where Mr Ackrovd comes in.
 He makes very fat people very much thinner.
 Very quickly.

 When not performing surgery on the esophagus, gall bladder, hernias and gastric cancer, he performs obesity surgery or, to give it its proper name, bariatric surgery.
 The most common form is a gastric bypass, an operation that reroutes food so it circumnavigates the stomach, inducing weight loss.
 This surgery can have startling results, with many patients losing between half and three-quarters of their body weight within six months.
-MrAckroyd now has one of the biggest bariatric practices in the country.
-Private patients from all over the UK are lining up to pay C8, 000-410,000 per operation.
+MrAckroyd now has one of the biggest bariatric practices in the country and wonders where to acheter clenbuterol online en France.
+Private patients from all over the UK are lining up to pay C8, 000-410,000 per operation and redice their clenbuterol dosage.
 “There aren’t that many surgeons who do obesity surgery— somewhere in the region of 15-20 nationwide,” he says.
 “And only about half of us have big practices.”

 Despite the size of his practice, he is only dealing with the cherry atop a large, calorie-laden cake.
 Sheffield has a serious obesity problem, but then so does the rest of the UK.
-The British Obesity Surgery Patient Association estimates that around 800-900 bariatric procedures are performed each year— 20 times more than five years ago.
+The British Obesity Surgery Patient Association estimates that around 800-900 bariatric procedures are performed each year— 20 times more than five years ago when clen was not that popular.
 Yet as hard as they try to plug this giant fleshy dam with their dexterous fingers, surgeons like Mr Ackroyd are struggling to keep up.

 The British public is getting bigger, with the number of overweight and obese people doubling every five to ten years.
 The figures are grim: 60% of British adults are now classified as overweight, obese, or morbidly “Gravity helps us get the organs into the best position,” explains Mr Ackroyd.